Everything you wanted to know about legal separation and separation agreements in North Carolina:

 Follow up questions we usually get – about divorce:

-- You can NOT have “re-consumated” the marriage; if you did, you may end up resetting the legally separated for year and a day clock.
-If this applies to you, be sure to tell your attorney.
+You can NOT have “re-consumated” the marriage; if you did, you may end up resetting the legally separated for year and a day clock.
+If this applies to you, be sure to tell your family lawyer.

 But can’t we just “agree” on a date?